 NOTE: Don’t use this strategy while boondocking or you’ll drain your fresh water tank and fill your grey water tank in a single night!

-How to prepare for a winter RV road trip: What to pack
+How to prepare for a winter RV road trip

 - Sleeping bags and thick blankets

-- Breathable underlayers — Such as thermal underwear that wicks away moisture.
+- Breathable underlayers — Such as thermal underwear that wick away moisture.

 - Stocking hat and warm socks